fico-xpress/mosel/moseltesting/README.md

 * for C: *cc* and *make* (Unix); *cl* and *nmake* (Windows)

 ## Installation
 1. If you do not have any recent installation of FICO Xpress, download the free Xpress Community Edition from [Xpress Community Edition download](https://content.fico.com/xpress-optimization-community-license), located on FICO's website.
-Please note that this download is solely governed under FICO's Xpress Community License, *Shrinkwrap License Agreement, FICO Xpress Optimization Suite, FICO Xpress Insight*.
+Please note that this download is solely governed under FICO's Xpress Community License, [Shrinkwrap License Agreement, FICO Xpress Optimization Suite, FICO Xpress Insight](https://www.fico.com/en/shrinkwrap-license-agreement-fico-xpress-optimization-suite-on-premises).
 2. Download the source file [moseltest.mos](moseltest.mos) from this repository.

 ## Running *moseltest*